This fact sheet was updated 12/6/20.

 F. tularensis has been reported in a broad range of host species including mammals, reptiles, birds, fish, and invertebrates.
-Rabbits and rodents are most commonly infected.
+Rabbits, which account for 90% of all human tularemia infections in the United States, and rodents are most commonly infected.
 The most important rabbit hosts are hares and cottontail rabbits, and the most important rodent hosts include water voles, muskrats, lemmings, hamsters, and red-backed voles.
-The most commonly infected species in North America are cottontail rabbits, black-tailed jackrabbits, snowshoe hares, beavers, and muskrats.
+Overall, the most commonly reported cases in North America involve cottontail rabbits, black-tailed jackrabbits, snowshoe hares, beavers, and muskrats.

 Tularemia is present throughout North America, including the continental United States, Alaska, Canada, and Mexico.
 It has also been reported in central and western Europe, Africa, and several Asian countries including Russia and Japan.
 Though tularemia is found primarily in the Northern hemisphere, in 2011, Australia reported its first cases of the disease.

 The disease lasts about 2-10 days in infected animals.
-Clinical signs are rarely observed in wildlife because the infected animals are usually found dead.
+Though an acute fever is a common sign in both humans and animals, clinical signs are rarely observed in wildlife because the infected animals are usually found dead.
 Highly susceptible animals exhibit severe lethargy followed by death.
-Infected animals are often slow, and may be captured easily.
+Infected animals are often slow and may be captured easily.
 Less susceptible animals may have local inflammation or enlarged lymph nodes.
+Less sensitive species are more likely to be chronically infected and will deteriorate in body condition.

-At necropsy animals that died of acute tularemia have pale spots throughout the liver, bone marrow, and spleen.
+In wildlife, tularemia is generally a post-mortem diagnosis.
+At necropsy animals that died of acute tularemia have pale spots in one or all of liver, bone marrow, and spleen.
 The lungs are often fluid filled and may have dark or firm areas.
 The liver and spleen may be enlarged.
-Less sensitive species are more likely to be chronically infected and will deteriorate in body condition.
+Diagnosis is confirmed by isolating F. tularensis from the infected animal’s blood or tissues.